 Head to the Museum for fantastic indoor and outdoor hands-on history fun this half term focusing on the Natural World.
-From Bank Holiday Monday 31 May to Friday 4 June, accompanied children of all ages can channel their energy into a range of activities, including an activity pack on arrival.
+From Saturday, 29 May to Sunday, 6 June accompanied children of all ages can channel their energy into a range of activities, including an activity pack on arrival.

 Activities run from 11am-4pm daily and will vary daily (in line with government restrictions and safety activities will be adjusted accordingly).Book now

 We have been working hard to put extra safety measures in place to ensure we are COVID-19 secure and have implemented several new precautions, following government advice, so that we can provide a safe and enjoyable visit for everyone.
 Please see our full FAQs and guidelines.

 About the Museum

 The Museum’s historic buildings are fascinating places to explore.
 Learn how food was prepared without modern technology in the Tudor kitchen.
 See how our watermill works and buy a bag of grain for the hungry ducks on the mill pond.
 Look out for the heavy horses and other traditional farm animals including sheep, chickens and geese.

 Don’t worry!
 Wet weather won’t spoil play as there are plenty of areas under cover.
 Children must be accompanied by an adult at all times.
 Please wear clothes and shoes that are suitable for playing outdoors.